 The pragma Inline is supported, except where the subroutine mentioned in the pragma is ineligible.
 Inlining across compilation units may be disabled using a compile-time option.

 5.2.11.
 Procedure Calling Overhead

 As an example of the subprogram calling overhead, the code sizes for Ackermann's function are as follows:

-- Total code size for Ackermann's function = 66 bytes, or 72 bytes with stack overflow check. - Instructions executed per call = 20, or 22 with stack overflow check.
+- Total code size for Ackermann's function = 60 bytes - Instructions executed per call = 14